 Transparency: Know what others are working on

-OKRs are as much about information access as they are strategy, which is why transparency is a big component of the OKR framework.
-Transparency in OKRs enables everyone in the organization to know why leaders make decisions, what the company is trying to accomplish, and what teammates are working on.
+OKRs are as much about information access as they are strategy, which is why transparency is a big component of the OKR methodology.
+Transparency in OKR goals enables everyone in the organization to know why leaders make decisions, what the company is trying to accomplish, and what teammates are working on.
 When you understand the top-level objectives (because you can see them), your initiatives are more likely to drive impact.

 Engagement: Each person is filled with purpose

-OKRs combine the benefits of focus, accountability, alignment, and transparency to drive an outcome vital to the modern workplace — engagement.
-With the power of democratizing decision-making with bottom-up and bidirectional goal setting, OKRs empower employees to go all-in on the process.
+OKRs combine alignment, focus, accountability, and transparency to drive an outcome vital to the modern workplace — engagement.
+With the power of democratizing decision-making with bottom-up and bidirectional goal setting, the OKR method empowers employees to go all-in on the process.
 The sense of personal responsibility attached to OKRs can strengthen employee connection to your company while allowing them to see how their work impacts the progress of individual, department, and company goals.

 See the specific benefits OKRs offer startups, SMBs, and enterprises

 Using OKRs with KPIs, tasks, and other business processes

-To make the OKR framework more effective, things like projects, tasks, KPIs, and CFRs are often used in tandem to ensure all your business processes are aligned.
+To make the OKR framework more effective, things like projects, tasks, KPIs, and CFRs are often used in tandem to ensure alignment across your business process.

 Projects and tasks

 This is particularly true in cases where the outcomes of a key result can’t easily be quantified, but still acts as an important part of achieving an objective.
 For instance, publishing a book could be both a project and key result in relation to the objective of “dominate our product category mind space.”

 For instance, the key result of an OKR in a product launch can’t be classified as a KPI.
 The initiative may be exploratory, and hence non-essential to the business, which means any key results would not be classified as KPIs.
 On the other hand, increasing customer lifetime value may act as a key result for a specific objective, in addition to a KPI for the business.